Fix an SEO Traffic Drop When Rankings Stay Stable

 Step 5 - Fix technical SEO issues first

 Content improvements have limited impact if your pages have technical blockers: missing canonical tags, incorrect noindex directives, slow load times, or broken structured data.
-Audit your technical health before investing in content.
+Use PageSpeed Insights to measure Core Web Vitals and audit your technical health before investing in content.

 The most important shift in SEO mindset for 2026